LuisAlva1987/American_Hospital_Association_Survey/README.md

   ORDER BY
      hospital_count DESC;
   ```
-The results of this query shows the amount of hospitals that partcipated each year the survey was conducted and also shows that 2019 was the year that most hospitals participated in the survey with 4,895 hospitals.

 We can also create a query to find average hospitals particpation during the years surveyed to see what years were higher or lower than the average.
   ```sql